caesarsalad93/web-optimization/README.md

 A score of 90 or above is satisfactory.

-To test the page responsiveness, open up google Chrome and navigate to caesarsalad93.github.io From there, open up the console by:
+To test the page responsiveness, open up google Chrome and navigate to caesarsalad93.github.io Alternatively, you can access the pageby opening the indexD.html file in chrome.

+Scroll down and click on the "Cam's Pizzeria" link.

+From there, open up the console by:
 1) clicking on the menu icon in the top right
 2) more tools